ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ```
 {:codeblock}

 In the example response, `source_volume` indicates the boot volume used to create the image.
 Also notice that the image encryption appears as `none`, because the source volume used the default IBM-managed encryption.
-If you [used you own root key](#ifv-use-cr), the response would show `user-managed` instead.
+If you [used you own root key](#ifv-use-crk), the response would show `user-managed` instead.

 ```
 {
-  "created_at": "2019-06-26T00:05:13.873893Z",
+  "created_at": "2021-05-20T00:05:13.873893Z",
   "crn": "crn:[...]",
   "encryption": "none",
   "file": {},